devonfw-forge/devon4flutter-non-bloc-arch/pages/200-Architecting-a-Flutter-App.md

 ## State Management vs Architecture

 I want to differentiate these two terms.
 Within the Flutter community, *State Management* and *Architecture* are often used synonymously, but I think we should be careful to do so.
 State Management is, as the name indicates, managing the State of an application.
-This can be done with the help of a technology or a framework.
+This can be done with the help of a technology or a framework \[12\], \[55\].
 Architecture, on the other hand, is the overarching structure of an app.
-A set of rules that an app conforms to.
+A set of rules that an app conforms to [\[56\]](http://www.iso.org/cms/render/live/en/sites/isoorg/contents/data/standard/05/05/50508.html).
 Any architecture for a Flutter application will have some sort of State Management, but State Management is not an architecture by itself.
 I just want you to keep this in mind for the following chapters.

 ## Types of State